 The future for Storage facilities is uncertain, the effects of changes to the charges on these may affect their economic viability (both existing and any potential future facilities), noting there are other factors at play for Storage facilities.

 Flows across interconnection points and from LNG terminals may change as a result of the changes in tariffs.

-Security of supply could be impacted by changing tariffs.

 Behavioural/market impacts are expected but are extremely difficult to predict.

+Delete table